How To Lower Blood Pressure Before DOT Physical

 Understanding Blood Pressure

 Before exploring methods to lower blood pressure, it's crucial to understand what it entails.
 Blood pressure measures the force exerted by the blood against the walls of your arteries as it's pumped through your body by the heart.
-High blood pressure means your heart is working harder than it should to pump blood, leading to potential health problems if not managed.
+High blood pressure means your heart works harder than it should to pump blood, leading to potential health problems if not managed.

 The DOT physical requires a blood pressure reading below 140/90 mmHg.
 Know about Motor Carrier Authority Numbers higher than this may lead to a temporary or sometimes permanent disqualification from driving.